QuentinRa/blog.quentinra.dev/cyber/server/database/index.md

 <div class="row row-cols-md-2"><div>

 Most websites are using SQL database to store records.
-For instance, when using a login form, the username will most likely be used to fetch a user, then there will be a check of the password.

-In some cases, SQL injections are possible.
-It means that instead of providing our username, we will provide some SQL code that will be injected in the SQL request, and allow a hacker to access the database via the login form.
+Injections are possible, when a query to a database uses data from the user (ex: username), without escaping it, meaning that an attack why use some SQL code, instead of a username.
+This would allow a hacker to access the database, to steal/edit/delete data...

 **Example of injectable PHP code**: this code is fetching a list of products matching the product name send by the client.